-Payments
+- checked as they are counted, by at least two people.
+Their names and signatures should be on each record. - Payments.
 It should be exceptional if a payment is not made by cheque or BACS.
 It should always be supported by a receipt.
-A consecutive, numbered, listing of receipts helps to reconcile them with expenditure entries in the cash book and bank statements.
+A consecutive, numbered, listing of receipts helps to reconcile them with expenditure entries in the cash book and on the bank statements. - Petty cash.

-Petty cash

 A cheque, drawn for "Cash" can be used to provide a banking entry to support the initial credit balance in a Petty Cash book.
-All payments from petty cash should have a matching receipt, and the total of such payments, when added to the remaining cash in hand, should balance against the initial cash cheque withdrawal from the bank.
+All payments from petty cash should have a matching receipt, and the total of such payments, when added to the remaining cash in hand, should balance against the initial cash cheque withdrawal from the bank. - Gift Aid.

-Gift Aid

 Even if the PCC has a separate Gift Aid Secretary who keeps records of individuals and the amounts against which tax can be reclaimed, the Treasurer will still need to keep note of who has paid what and when, either by means of an envelope giving scheme, or by banker's order direct to the church account.
-This will need to be shown in the cash book and will support the requirements of HMRC to justify repayment of income tax paid by the donor.
+This will need to be shown in the cash book and will support the requirements of HMRC to justify repayment of income tax paid by the donor. - Bank account(s).

-Bank account(s)

 Most Banks now offer Treasurer's accounts which provide cheque book facilities.
 The Treasurer needs to keep all bank statements to support the PCC accounts, for a period of seven years.
 In view of the need to comply with the Charity Commissioners' requirements and identify separately the different types of funds, as explained below, it may be useful to operate more than one account, but in no case should there be more than one cheque book in use at any one time for each separate account.

-Internet Banking
+- Internet Banking.
 Many banks offer facilities for operating accounts over the internet.
-Care should be taken to ensure that all transactions enacted in this way are properly authorised by at least 2 authorised officers.
-CAF bank currently offer secure internet banking facilities.
+Care should be taken to ensure that all transactions enacted in this way are properly authorised by at least 2 authorised officers. - Bank signatories.

-Bank signatories

 Each cheque should require a minimum of two signatures, usually any two from four including members of the PCC, the parish priest, churchwardens and Treasurer.
-The Treasurer needs to keep a record of who are the authorised signatories and ensure that it is updated regularly.

-Investment account(s)

-In order to maximise the interest earned by the PCC's funds, money that is not needed on an instant access basis should be deposited in one or more investment accounts.
-These should pay interest gross, as the PCC has no liability for tax in this respect, and advice on suitable accounts with the Central Board of Finance can be obtained from the Diocesan Accountant.
-Annual statements are provided, showing interest accrued and capital movements.

-Return of Church Finance

-This is an annual requirement which helps the Church of England monitor its financial situation.
-This should be done online at http://parishreturns.churchofengland.org.
-If you have no online access then please contact Diocesan House for a paper version.
+The Treasurer needs to keep a record of who are the authorised signatories and ensure that it is updated regularly. - Investment account(s).
+To maximise the interest earned by the PCC's funds, money that is not needed on an instant access basis should be deposited in one or more investment accounts.
+These should pay interest gross, as the PCC has no liability for tax in this respect, and advice on suitable accounts with the Central Board of Finance can be obtained from the Diocesan Finance Team.
+Annual statements are provided, showing interest accrued and capital movements. - Return of Church Finance.
+This is an annual requirement which helps the Diocese and Church of England monitor the overall financial situation. https://parishreturns.churchofengland.org/ - Annual accounts.
+These are considered in more detail below but records should be held for at least six years. - Correspondence file.

-Annual accounts

-These are considered in more detail below but records should be held for at least six years.

-Correspondence file